utdata/icj-class/bootstrap/bootstrap-assignment.md

 - Use the `git remote add` command provided there to sync the repos.
 - Run `$ git push origin master` to push the code to Github.

-Start with  the [utdata/icj-bootstrap-template](https://github.com/utdata/icj-bootstrap-template) repo just like we did in class.
-Create your folder, then use `degit utdata/icj-bootstrap-template` to get the files.
+(Basically, the steps listed above are similar to  the [utdata/icj-bootstrap-template](https://github.com/utdata/icj-bootstrap-template) repo just like we did in class.
+You are creating your folder, then using `degit utdata/icj-bootstrap-template` to get the files.)

 ## Adding the images

 I have images for you to use for this assignment, but you have to set them a specific way for them to work in the development environment:

-- Download these images: [pirate-photos.zip](pirate-photos.zip) and unzip the folder.
+- Download these images by clicking this link and pressing "Download": [pirate-photos.zip](pirate-photos.zip) and unzip the folder.
 - In your `src` directory, create a folder called `img`.
 (The name is important.)
 Put your photos directly inside that folder.
-- Quit your `gulp dev` process and restart it so the photos will be copied into `docs`.
+- Quit your `gulp dev` process by hitting CTRL + C and restart it again so the photos will be copied into `docs`.

 ## Strategy